Thiago099/three-gizmo/readme.md

 ```
 npm i three-gizmo
 ```
-Then you can inport it like this:
+Then you can import it like this:
 ```js
 import { gizmo } from "three-gizmo";
 helper = gizmo(camera, renderer)
 ```
-To chose wich type of transformation you can use
+To choose which type of transformation you can use
 ```js
 helper.move()
 helper.rotate()